saifullah3396/doc_robustness/README.md

 # Are Deep Models Robust against Real Distortions?
 A Case Study on Document Image Classification
-This repository contains the datasets and code for the paper "Are Deep Models Robust against Real Distortions?
-A Case Study on Document Image Classification" by Saifullah, Shoaib Ahmed Siddiqui, Stefan Agne, Andreas Dengel, and Sheraz Ahmed.
+This repository contains the datasets and code for the paper [Are Deep Models Robust against Real Distortions?
+A Case Study on Document Image Classification](https://www.preprints.org/manuscript/202202.0058/v1) by Saifullah, Shoaib Ahmed Siddiqui, Stefan Agne, Andreas Dengel, and Sheraz Ahmed.

 Requires Python 3+.
 For evaluation, please download the data from the links below.